Thursday, November 9, 2017

 Notice the old leaves under the rose, and the 4 x 8 sand paths.

 Weeds are taking over neglected portions of our cities and countryside, making them ugly, disorderly and unsafe.
 Flowering weeds are often ugly, always disorderly, and once they dry out, they are a fire hazard.
 If not killed before going to seed, they spread themselves around; they are a nuisance that multiplies.
 Whole city subdivisions have burned in recent decades, and some small towns as well.
-Oregon, Washington and Arizona burn in the summer, California in the fall, and large expanses of the Great Plains in dry winters.
-When city weed codes are well enforced, cities don’t burn.
+When weed codes are well enforced and properties are watered, cities don’t burn.

-The most dangerous weeds are annuals that seed and dry out in a season.
+The most dangerous weeds are annuals and biennials that seed and dry out in a season.
 They make many seeds, some of which can last for years in soil before they sprout or rot.
-But their roots don’t need to be pulled to kill them; all of their top growth comes from their crowns, the part of the plant between the roots and the top.
-Cut them under the crowns, and they are gone.
+But their roots don’t need to be pulled to kill them.
+All their top growth comes from their crowns, the part of the plant between the roots and the stems.
+Cut them under their crowns or pull them when they are flowering before they go to seed and they are gone, but it can take years to control the seeds already in the ground

 You can cut them under their crowns with scissors or a knife, which is great for going after individual weeds, but is relatively slow.
-Still, this is the best way to handle seeded puncture vine, a noxious weed that pops bike tires as well as poking bare feet.
-Cutting or pulling are the only ways to take weeds out selectively in lawns, beds and borders.
+Still, this is the best way to handle seeded puncture vine, a noxious weed that pops bike tires as well as sticking shoes and bare feet.
+Cutting under crowns or pulling are the only ways to take weeds out selectively in lawns, beds and borders.

 You can mulch with leaves, compost, wood chips or bark to smother small plants and stop seeds from sprouting.
 Most very small seeds need a touch of sunlight to sprout, and nearly every newly sprouted plant can be easily smothered with 2 inches or more of dense mulch.
-Avoid fine bark and non-sifted bagged bark with fines; bark’s natural preservatives leach downward and kill soil life.
-Larger barks do not kill soil, but ¾” nugget and larger bark are not dense enough to smother at 2” deep.
-Walk-on fir bark is most effective at smothering and staying put.
+Avoid fine bark and bagged bark with fines; bark’s natural preservatives leach downward and kill soil life, but not plants.
+Larger barks do not kill soil, but ¾” bark and walk-on fir are dense enough at 2” deep.
+Walk-on fir bark is most effective at staying put; ¾” floats away on slopes.

-Leaves are the most effective mulch, though some tend to blow around a bit.
+Leaves are the most effective mulch, though some tend to blow around.
+Leaves that last for a year, like oak and red maple, are most effective.
 They dry quickly on the surface and make a lousy seed bed for whatever falls on them.
-Leaves and compost also feed soil life, which makes the soil soft for pulling weeds and provides habitat for good bugs like soldier beetles, spiders, centipedes, millipedes, ground beetles, and earwigs.
+Leaves and compost also feed soil life, which makes the soil soft for pulling weeds and provides habitat for good (predator) bugs.

 Rycke Brown, Natural Gardener 541-955-9040 rycke@gardener.com